gabrielemarino-gm/gabrielemarino-gm/README.md

 # Hello, I'm Gabriele! 👋
-- 25 Year Old, form Italy 🇮🇹
+- 25 Year Old, from Italy 🇮🇹
 - I'm passionate about Artificial Intelligence and Data Analysis, and I'm continuously expanding my skills in this field.

 ## What I'm currently learning 🌱